emmo78/com.medilabosolutions.type2diabetesfinder/README.md

 # com.mediLaboSolutions.type2DiabetesFinder
 # microServices

-The purpose of this application is to
+The purpose of this microservices application is to help doctors find out people who can develop type 2 diabetes

 ## Prerequisites